Shooting of Michael Ortiz

 Michael Ortiz was shot in the back by police while handcuffed in Hollywood, Florida on July 3, 2021.
 He is now paralyzed from the waist down due to the gunshot.
 He also lost control of his bodily functions, suffered damage to his pancreas and has accumulated $1 million in medical bills.

 Incident

 911 call and response

 Ortiz called 911 and reported himself as having a mental health crisis due to his dog being missing.
 According to the Hollywood police, Ortiz told the 911 dispatcher that he had “chest pains, ingestion of narcotics and, according to the Fire Rescue call log, was making delusional and suicidal statements.”
 After calling 911, Ortiz's family convinced him to take a shower in order to calm down.
 Hollywood Fire Rescue arrived at Ortiz's apartment, and stated that “he refused to answer the door so Fire Rescue requested Hollywood Police respond with lights and sirens.”
-According to Fire Rescue, Ortiz then came out of his apartment without any clothes on and became combative with parametics, threatening suicide.
+According to Fire Rescue, Ortiz then came out of his apartment without any clothes on and became combative with paramedics, threatening suicide.
 Hollywood Police arrived as the paramedics were attempting to restrain Ortiz from jumping off of the balcony.